kieran168/Hwk-7/Lab7.md

 We’ve utilized the provided data.frame and standarizing code to standardize the variables and create our training and test sets.
 The training set is comprised of 20% of the observations.
+We noticed that creating factors of REGION and region\_born excluded Northeast and [Born in the US](https://www.youtube.com/watch?v=EPhWR4d3FJQ), which will influence the results the models produce.
+This may be an important factor for the researcher querying the dataset to consider.

 #### OLS